velvet-market/MemoryPalaceVR/README.md

 MemoryPalaceVR is a virtual reality trainer for the memory palace technique.
 It's made in Unity with SteamVR and tested on an HTC Vive headset.

 ## Installation
-Clone the repo and load it as a Unity project.
+For installation, please visit the UnityMemoryPalaceVR repo to locate the Unity file and exectuable.
+If that fails, you can clonse this repo and load it as a Unity project.
 For missing assets, please search for them in "Asset-List.txt".